Vegetarian thread

 So in short, there are always two sides to things, and it's always a matter of fact and opinion.
 Even though I eat meat, I have no problem with a vegetarian diet, as both have their advantages and disadvantages.
 It will always be up for debate.

-quoth_the_raven Corpse
+quoth_the_raven said:

 I simply meant that animals haven't formed an entire uptopia with restaurants, gas stations, clothing stores, etc. We have.
 We have a better level of comprehension and it's been proven.
 I'm not saying animals are stupid because believe me, I know my dogs understand english :lol: :p They're incredible creatures, they just can't go and order a veggie platter from a menu at a restaurant.